 How to book a surprise holiday – take the lead

 You not only get an individual sense of style at a boutique hotel, but also a personal level of service.
 And I wanted my dad, and mum, to have the same kind of experience in Portugal.

 Choose at least 3 hotels in each place, and also at different price ranges.

 Pick the best hotel your budget can buy

-The smaller details
+The smaller details — surprise holiday

 With both hotels in excellent locations, I was confident that my parents would enjoy it.

 Is the person/s able to walk around easily, or do they require transport?
-Would they mind staying in a local area, or prefer somewhere more touristic?
+Would they enjoy staying in a local area, or prefer somewhere more touristic?

 They also don’t usually hire a car when traveling, so this is something I had to consider before booking.

 As for last-minute flights, I don’t advocate them.
 I’ve always found them to be much more expensive and very limited too.

 I asked whether they could send a slice of chocolate cake to their room on the day.
 My mum later told me, that they’d sent an entire cake and a bottle of champagne.

 I never travel without, and I suggest you do the same.
 Travel insurance isn’t as costly as you may think, and it can be a lifesaver if anything goes wrong.

-Saying that, my parents take out an annual plan, and while it’s not cheap, it gives them peace of mind.
+Saying that, my parents take out an annual plan.
+While it’s not cheap, it gives them peace of mind whenever they travel.

-How to reveal a surprise vacation
+8. How to reveal a birthday surprise trip

 Now that you’ve arranged the flights, hotel and itinerary, what comes next is the best part: the reveal.

-In my situation, we’d arranged a family dinner a week before the trip.
-Once he’d blown out the candles on his birthday cake, we presented him with an envelope.
+Once my dad had blown out the candles on his birthday cake, we presented him with an envelope.
 Inside was not only his birthday card, but also the e-tickets and hotel details.

 Till next time, happy boutique travels x